marina601/discover-malta/README.md

 ### Acknowledgement

 - I would firstly like to thank my mentor, Reuben Fernandes, who has guided me throughout this project.
-Pointed me in the right directions and provided invaluable advice.
+Pointed me in the right direction and provided invaluable advice.

-- Code Institute's Boutique Ado project which helped me understand the core values of ecommerce site
+- Code Institute's Boutique Ado project helped me understand the core values of e-commerce site.

-- I would like to thank Slack Community at Code Institute for  their invalueable advice and support during the duraition of my studies
+- I would like to thank Slack Community at Code Institute for  their valuable advice and support during the duration of my studies

-- I would like to thank a Tutor Support who have for their patience and guidance through this project and my time at Code Intitute.
-Especially jo_ci, who went above and beyond the call of dury on several occations and helped me throughout this project
+- I would like to thank Tutor Support who have for their patience and guidance through this project and my time at Code Institute.
+Especially jo_ci, who went above and beyond the call of duty on several occasions and helped me throughout this project

 - I would like to thank my husband, who has supported me every step of the way.